jeydobson/phas0100_week10_mpi/README.md

 ### Completing the exercises

 See the class HackMD document for detailed steps:
-* In-code HANDSON comments indicate where changes need to be made to complete the tasks for each of the four tasks.
+* In-code EXERCISE comments indicate where changes need to be made to complete the tasks for each of the four tasks.
-* To speed up compilation comment out relevant add_subdirectory commands in the top-level CMakeLists.txt file to speed up compilation when working on one exercise.
+* To speed up compilation comment out relevant `add_subdirectory` commands in the top-level CMakeLists.txt file to speed up compilation when working on one exercise.
 * Order of tasks:
    * `hello`
    * `collective`